pwolfe8/receptionCenterPiece/README.md

 - part of ring gear touching the bottom of the planetary/sun gears
 - the base drive gear & anything used to hold it in place as it's hidden underneath anyways
 - the servo horn attachment (it's hidden as well)

+Decoration involved several amazon and hobby lobby items and is really up to you. [insert picture here later of ours decorated]

 ## Electrical